MicrosoftDocs/win32/desktop-src/WMP/validation-tests-for-type-2-online-music-stores.md

 ## Content Acquisition

-This section describes the various ways to acquire content and how to verify that that content was acquired.
+This section describes the various ways to acquire content and how to verify that content was acquired.

 ### Streaming Content